Occupational therapy in the management of seasonal affective disorder: Cognitive behavioural therapy

 Cognitive behavioural therapy (CBT) is used by occupational therapists to treat SAD and other mood disorders.
 Originally developed by American psychiatrists Aaron T. Beck and Augustus John Rush, psychologist Brian Shaw, and counsellor Garry Emery, CBT helps clients identify the expectations and interpretations that can lead them towards depression and anxiety, adjust to a reality free from these expectations, and consequently overcome their avoidances and inhibitions.
-When implemented appropriately, it can cause change to patient's cognitive processes, which has the ability to then correspond with changes in their feelings and behaviours.
+When implemented appropriately, it can cause change to patients' cognitive processes, which has the ability to then correspond with changes in their feelings and behaviours.
 CBT for SAD specifically focuses on the early identification of negative anticipatory thoughts and behaviour changes associated with the winter season, and thus helps clients develop coping skills to address them.

 Occupational therapists use cognitive behavioural therapy to encourage clients with SAD to engage in enjoyable activities in the winter months as a method of activating changes to behaviour, and help people think more positively to enforce cognitive restructuring.
 If qualified, occupational therapists can also deliver training groups designed to provide those with SAD behavioural therapy skills that will allow them to manage their disorder.
 The skills that occupational therapists teach in these groups have a direct impact on occupational performance issues and can include: